Comprehensive Insurance

 • A civil disturbance, like a riot

-• Hitting an animal, like if you hit a deer
+• Animal accidents, like if your vehicle hits a deer

-Your comprehensive car insurance policy will not help cover:
+Comprehensive insurance for cars will not help cover:

-• Damage to your car from a collision
+• Damage if your car hits another vehicle

 • Medical expenses